 - 1. Any senior may be excused from his/her open period(s). - 2.
+The student's parent/guardian must sign a request form giving approval for his/her student to be excused. - 3.
 The student must be passing all courses each mid-term and quarter.
 Failure to maintain this grade level will result in the loss of early release privileges until the next grading period.
-If the student is passing all classes at the next grading period, privileges will be given back. - 3.
-If a student chooses not to exercise this privilege, is failing a course or loses the early release privilege, he/she will then be assigned to a study hall and regular study hall rules shall apply. - 4.
+If the student is passing all classes at the next grading period, privileges will be given back. - 4.
+If a student chooses not to exercise this privilege, is failing a course or loses the early release privilege, he/she will then be assigned to a study hall and regular study hall rules shall apply. - 5.
 A truancy or school suspension will result in the loss of this privilege for the remainder of the semester.